0lima06/ubuntu-desktop-server-lab/README.md

 ## Known issues

 This setup is complete.
-There are no ongoing issues with the setup process to the knowledge of the creator of this README.
+There are no ongoing issues with the setup process to the knowledge of 0lima06 (me lol).